 Before the training begins, VTS personnel should be informed about the program's objectives, duration, and format.
 For example, after a break in service of three months or more, a VTS provider could conduct a training needs analysis to determine if updating training is necessary, considering recent changes, the complexity of the VTS area and the individual's duties.

 Updating training may cover both generic and area-specific competency elements.
-These training activities may be enhanced through the use of case studies and by incorporating simulation exercises tailored to specific tasks performed by VTS personnel.
-These exercises can range from low-level simulation approaches, such as role-playing scenarios, to full mission options that utilise interactive computer-based simulations [15].
+These training activities may be enhanced using case studies and by incorporating simulation exercises tailored to specific tasks performed by VTS personnel.
+These exercises can range from low-level simulation approaches, such as role-playing scenarios, to full mission options that utilise interactive computer-based simulations [13].
 The exercises may cover various areas, including:

 Responding to developing unsafe situations